 Meal planning is cost effective because you’re buying exactly what you need, but if you’re buying every single ingredient, it can still add up.
 Stick to meals you’ve got the ingredients for so those items don’t expire just sitting in your pantry.

 Cook once, eat twice.
 Make sure you communicate to family members that the leftovers are not for their midnight snack or lunch.

 Make Meal Planning a Routine

 At the end of every month, I meal plan for the following month.
 I write “Meal Plan” on my to do list.
 It’s become routine and if I’m a few days late planning, I really flounder.

 Give yourself grace

-I rarely schedule BFD, PB & J, or grilled cheese in my meal plan, but we usually have these at least one evening a month when I drop the ball.
+I rarely schedule BFD (breakfast for dinner), PB & J (peanut butter and jelly), or grilled cheese in my meal plan, but we usually have these at least one evening a month when I drop the ball.

 Sticking to a Meal Plan

 Sticking to a meal plan doesn’t have to be complicated, but it takes time and dedication.
 Give yourself grace, set reminders, add tasks to your list.
 It will get easier and soon you won’t know how you ever made dinner without a meal plan.

 Loving this idea?
 Keep it forever.
 Grab the Meal Planning Made Simple Ebook and Meal Planner!